 After giving the conversation some deep soul-searching thought there were several things I learned from it.
 I believe that all we experience is worthwhile, if we can learn from it and it makes us a better person.

 I found that I had not achieved the level of personal control that I thought I had, and acknowledge my failure.
 I state that the I'r did not make me lose control, she had no control of me, I did it to myself.
 I blame only me and no one else.
 Well, it's back to work on this part of my character.

 It makes me also wonder why is it that the people closest to us, some we love very deeply, bring out the worst in us?
 I want to make it clear that the I'r does not do this to us; it is our choice.

-The very best way to deal with a I'r is "Don't."
-I know there are many cases when we can't avoid dealing with them, e.g., a close family member (spouse, parent, sibling), a boss, a customer, etc (etc, used when you can't think of another example but know they exist.)
+The absolute best way to deal with a I'r is "Don't."
+I know there are many cases when we can't avoid dealing with them, e.g., a close family member (spouse, parent, sibling), a boss, a customer, etc., — etc. is used when you can't think of another example but know they exist.
 First and most important is "Never Lose Control" of your emotions.
 This is a good habit for life in general.
 Remember, the I'r thrives on this.
-It give them a sense of power and control.
-By keeping calm you take that away from them.
+It gives them a sense of power and control.
+By keeping calm, you take that away from them.

 Some of the simple things to do; they say the best defense is a good offense.

 I'm not saying he was a typical I'r but probably a situational I'r.
 He used this method to gain a power over the individual like an I'r does.
 By remaining calm and attentive I was able to diminish his power to cause me to feel bad.
 Make no mistake, I wanted feedback and I wanted to do the job right, I just didn't want to be, figuratively speaking, beaten.